leart-zuka-titanom/VoPra_RakZukIta/README.md

 ## How to use git or how to download shit from here

 There are two main ways:
-- Use git shell on windows since none of y'all be using Linux (download here: [github] https://gitforwindows.org/).
-Download that shit, open the git shell and type in:\n
+Use git shell on windows since none of y'all be using Linux (download here: [github] https://gitforwindows.org/).
+Download that shit, open the git shell and type in:
 '''
 git clone
 '''

-- Use the Windows Powershell and basically type in the same commands (why not use the Powershell in the first place, funny you ask, well basically cuz it's ass but it's more than enough for what we're gonna be using it I just don't like it)
+Use the Windows Powershell and basically type in the same commands (why not use the Powershell in the first place, funny you ask, well basically cuz it's ass but it's more than enough for what we're gonna be using it I just don't like it)

 ## How do we add files and shit here